 How long does the breast implant procedure take?

 It varies on a case-by-case basis, but generally one to two hours.

-General anesthesia is commonly used during a breast implant procedure.
+Plastic surgeons usually use general anesthesia during a breast implant procedure.

-There seems to be varying opinions on this.
+There are varying opinions on this.
 Some say no because there is equal amounts of force being exerted on the implant.
-However, according to Mentor and McGhan, it's possible for very severe cases of capsule contracture to rupture the implant.
-Thankfully, this does not seem to be a common problem.
+However according to Mentor and McGhan, it's possible for very severe cases of capsule contracture to rupture the implant.
+Thankfully, this is not a common problem.

-What are the rupture rates of Mentor and McGhan implants?
+What are the rupture rates of Mentor implants?